saostad/node-typescript-starter/README.md

 - pre-configured to run tests with jest
 - pre-configured to load environment variables from .env file
 - pre-configured to run in docker environment
+- pre-configured to log in logs in root folder with default log rotation
 - type-def for process.env variables
 - restart the process after modifying ts files